 Marge is this, mostly due to her constant meddling and interfering in things that aren't her business and never learning from her mistakes.
 Whether she makes up for this by being a decent mother and the show's occasional voice of reason is debatable, as is whether her negative qualities are funny or even tolerable.

 Lisa, due to her constant preaching over moral issues and jerkass behaviour and yet acts like she's got the moral high ground.
-Her Flanderization certainly didn't earn her any fans.
+Her Flanderization and Creator's Pet status certainly didn't earn her any fans.

 Comic Book Guy, after Flanderization turned him into a Straw Fan.
 The debate is over whether or not he's actually funny as one.

 Bizarro Episode: The "Treehouse Of Horror" episodes are this by design.
-"The Computer Wore Menace Shoes", "Saddlesore Galactica", "Missionary: Impossible" and "Moe Goes from Rags to Riches" may also count.
+"The Computer Wore Menace Shoes", "Saddlesore Galactica" and "Moe Goes from Rags to Riches" may also count.

 "Homer's Enemy" (the episode with Frank Grimes): Brilliant deconstruction of the show's absurdity, or painfully and humorlessly dark?
 The only thing fans agree on is that the episode is only accessible to long-time viewers.

 Season 8 is felt to be better than Seasons 9-24 but worse than Seasons 1-7, whether it's Seasonal Rot or fun despite its flaws is debated.
-Seasons 9 and 10 are either considered Seasonal Rot or not as bad as the later seasons.
-The only thing fans seem to agree on is that Season 9 is the better of the two.
+Seasons 9 and 10 are either considered the moment the show went downhill or flawed, but not as bad as what would come later.
+The only thing fans seem to agree on is that Season 9 is the better of the two (and probably where the series should have ended).
 Speaking of the later seasons, Seasons 12 through 24 are generally agreed to be worse than seasons 1 through 8 and slightly better than season 11, but there's no consensus on how they compare to each other.

 Who was the better showrunner: Al Jean or Mike Scully?
 For Jean's episodes as showrunner, which were better: Seasons 13-16 when he tried to emulate Seasons 1-8, or Seasons 17-24 when the show has turned into a watered-down Family Guy and South Park?